The Hope and Transformation in Loss and Change

 Acceptance of what was not meant to go on

-While it may be difficult or impossible to make sense of an ending in the midst of the trial, especially when unexpected or tragic, any attempt at acceptance that a journey, or part of a journey, is over is the first good place to start.
+While it may be difficult to make sense of an ending in the midst of the trial, especially when unexpected or tragic, any attempt at acceptance that a journey, or part of a journey, is over is the first good place to start.

 Elizabeth Kubler-Ross outlined the five stages of grief in her classic book, On Death and Dying (1969).
 The first stage is denial: this cannot be happening.
 When something ends that we do not want to end, we can be frozen in shock or paralyzed.
 This may well be a necessary first stop in the aftermath but the less time we can spend at this stage, where nothing moves, is helpful.
 Acceptance is the first step in healing and moving forward.